RedisGears/RedisGears/docs/create_development_environment.md

 **The following tutorial is experimental and is not promised to be supported in the final GA version**

-Fortunately for us, v8 comes with an embedded webassembly support.
-We can leverage it to run our code that was written in some low level language, and achieve better performance on CPU intensive tasks.
-In this tutorial we will show how to compile and run a rust code inside v8 webassembly embedded inside Redis using Triggers and Functions.
+Fortunately for us, the V8 engine comes with embedded WebAssembly support.
+We can leverage it to run our code in some low-level language and achieve better performance on CPU-intensive tasks.
+This tutorial will show how to compile and run a rust code inside V8 WebAssembly embedded inside Redis using Triggers and Functions.

 ## Pre-requisite